Redm-Extended-PT/rdx_inventoryhud/README.md

 ```

 ## Usage
-Press U for your personal inventory.
+-Press U for your personal inventory.
-Press ESC to close your personal inventory.
+-Press ESC to close your personal inventory.

 ### Disable default rdx inventory: